-- Higher density multifamily development should be located in areas near employment or educational centers where street and transit systems have, or will soon have, capacity to support the added trips.
-(SU-48) - Require sidewalks on both sides of all streets in urban LUTAs.
-(C-7) - Improve the functionality and efficiency of the street network by: - Providing direct connections from residential developments to nearby places and to each other. - Providing street and sidewalk stubs to adjacent vacant land in anticipation of future development. - Connecting new development to existing street and sidewalk stubs, and to existing trail, open space, and bicycle networks. - Reducing block sizes and use of dead-end streets. - Maintaining the existing street grid to preserve connectivity and mobility options.
+- 5) Transportation System: This site is located off S Sunnylane Rd, a Major Arterial Street in the Urban Low LUTA.
+The nearest bus transit is just under 2 miles to the north along S Sunnylane Rd at SE 59th St. - 6) Other Development Related Policies - Require sidewalks on both sides of all streets in urban LUTAs.
+(C-7) - Improve the functionality and efficiency of the street network by:

+- o Providing direct connections from residential developments to nearby places and to each other. - Providing street and sidewalk stubs to adjacent vacant land in anticipation of future development. - o Connecting new development to existing street and sidewalk stubs, and to existing trail, open space, and bicycle networks. - Reducing block sizes and use of dead-end streets. - Maintaining the existing street grid to preserve connectivity and mobility options.
 (C-11) - Limit driveways on arterials and collectors and increase connections between uses to improve safety and traffic efficiency.
 (C-30) - Share parking between contiguous developments.
 (C-31) - Preserve mature, healthy trees and incorporate them into the design of new development or redevelopment projects to the greatest extent possible.
-(G-26) - Avoid under-grounding streams to the greatest extent possible.
-Where feasible, encourage the re-surfacing of buried streams.
-Limit the use of culverts or other structures that alter natural streams, and require designs that minimize impacts to stream health and function.
-(G-11) - Acquire easements in new and existing developments to develop and connect trails.
-(P-16) - Require that new development tie into the park and trail system by providing linkages to existing parks or dedicating new park land.
-Connect existing parks and neighborhoods to create a continuous system of open spaces, for example along stream corridors.
-(P-18) - Incorporate natural features (such as ponds, lakes, streams, rock outcroppings, stands of mature trees, and/or sizeable individual trees) into the design of all residential, commercial, and industrial projects rather than eliminating, hiding, or limiting access to those features.
-(E-31)
+(G-26) - Incorporate natural features (such as ponds, lakes, streams, rock outcroppings, stands of mature trees, and/or sizeable individual trees) into the design of all residential, commercial, and industrial projects rather than eliminating, hiding, or limiting access to those features.
+(E-31) - Encourage unified planning for all adjoining land owned or controlled by a project's developer to ensure proper circulation and land use relationships (SU-47)